stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 - They can be stored in a variable, array, or object.
 - They can be passed as an argument of another function.
-- A function can be returned as a result of another function.
+- A function can return another function.

-It is important to understand this behavior as it will help in understanding how and why callbacks work.
+It is important to understand this concept as it will help in understanding how and why callbacks work.

 It is this behavior that allows us to pass a function as an argument of another function.